GiannhsKer/Places-not-to-visit/README.md

 ## Using the application

-- There aren't any api keys given so each user has to hardcode the api keys in the application.
+- There aren't any api keys given so each user has to add the keys in keys.json.